Program Structure, Course Information, and Tuition

 Classes are approximately 55 minutes long with breaks for mental & physical reorientation occurring between each class.
 Exact start and end times are specific to each cohort and students’ individual schedules.
 Students living in time zones that do not align with available programs can arrange for synchronous one-to-one instruction for additional fees.

-Bridges Academy online will operate on a 180-day calendar.
-The first day of classes for the 2021-2022 school year are currently scheduled for August 18 (subject to change).
-There will be an average of 4.5 hours of synchronous cohort instruction and activities per day, not including lunch and breaks.
+Bridges Academy online operates on a 180-day calendar.
+There is an an average of 4.5 hours of synchronous cohort instruction and activities per day, not including lunch and breaks.
 Additional flex hours are required in the Young Expert program and independent studies to successfully complete all program requirements.

 Managing Time and Course Materials